A deeper look into the ancient ‘science’ of construction

 Among Architecture circles, there has not been a more heated debate than the relevance (or irrelevance) of Vastu Shastra to the building designs of today.
 On one side, there are renowned Architects like Charles Correa and Geoffrey Bawa who have famously used Vastu Shastra in a number of their public projects.
 On the contrary are most contemporary Architects who, in a reaction to the Vastu-dosh fear-mongering by local pundits, vehemently deny the validity of Vastu altogether — and love to whine about their ‘believer’ client ruining their design for ‘Vastu-compliance’.

 There is no easy answer to this.
-Vastu has been a part of the culture of Indian subcontinent for over 8000 years, however, a lot of what is sold as Vastu Shastra today seems biased towards making profits and propagating an ideology, instead of solving problems.
+Vastu has been a part of the culture of the Indian subcontinent for over 8000 years, however, a lot of what is sold as Vastu Shastra today seems biased towards making profits and propagating an ideology, instead of solving problems.

-The essence of good residence can be distilled to this: Given that the structure is durable and functional, houses that are conducive of its residents’ physical and psychological well-being are preferable to houses that aren’t.
+The essence of good residence can be distilled to this: Given that the structure is durable and functional, houses that are conducive to its residents’ physical and psychological well-being are preferable to houses that aren’t.

 But, how do we ensure that?